PRO-Peace Records, 1984-1986

 Restrictions to Access

-Yes, this collection is stored off site.
+Yes, some of this collection is stored off site.
 Please contact SCPC staff at least two weeks in advance of visit to arrange for retrieval of this collection.

 Alternate Form of Material

 Gift of 1987 The Great Peace March for Global Nuclear Disarmament [Acc.
 87A-46], Homer Jack [Acc.
 87A-029], Dan Weinshenker [Acc.
 87A-051]; 1988 Franklin Folsom [Acc.
 88A-101]; 2001 [Acc.
 01A-051], [Acc.
 01A-066], S.M.
 McFadden, [Acc.
 01A-047], Roberta Wilson, [Acc.
 01A-062]; 2002, S. Michelle McGadde, [Acc.
 02A-019]

 Checklist prepared by Martha P. Shane, January 1989; finding aid prepared by Chloe Lucchesi- Malone, August 2009.
 Finding aid updated by Katy Santa Maria, August 2013.

 [Identification of item], in the PRO-Peace Records (DG 152), Swarthmore College Peace Collection